redconfetti/com.redconfetti/_posts/2003-05-27-live-from-new-york.md

 tourist attraction without the attraction.
 Major piece of shit place to stop, not recommended.

-So far since I've arrived I've seen the New York S! tock Exchange, the Federal Reserve Building, The Evil U.N.
+So far since I've arrived I've seen the New York Stock Exchange, the Federal Reserve Building, The Evil U.N.
 Building, R l Park, The Woolworth Building, the W.T.C. pit, and the Federal Hall building across from the NYSE.
 I took a tour of the Federal Hall building this morning around 10:30AM.